Application of Continuous Data Assimilation in High-Resolution Ocean Modeling: Background

 In this section we detail the relevant background information related to data assimilation and the ocean model.
 We discuss the governing equations for MPAS-Ocean, the ocean model we utilize, the equations for the AOT algorithm applied to this system, and additional details about MPAS-Ocean itself.

 In this work all simulations were conducted using the Model for Prediction Across Scale-Ocean (MPAS-Ocean) developed at Los Alamos National Laboratory (LANL).
 It is the ocean component of the Department of Energy's Energy Exascale Earth System Model (E3SM) for use in long-term climate simulations.
 MPAS-Ocean utilizes an unstructured mesh to perform ocean simulations with variable spatial resolution.
 This is typically used to conserve computational power by utilizing a high resolution mesh only over areas of particular interest for detailed regional studies, or to resolve smaller-scale features of the flow.
+The unstructured mesh is initialized using a mesh generation framework known as compass (Configuration Of Model for Prediction Across Scales Setups) which adds bathymetry and initial temperature and salinity data to a layered ocean model.
+The mesh itself is generated within compass using a Delaunay-based unstructured mesh generation tool called JIGSAW.
+For an in-depth description of the algorithm used in the mesh generation see e.g. \cite{Engwirda_2018,Engwirda_2016, Engwirda_2015, Engwirda_Ivers_2016, Engwirda_2014}.
 For a more in depth introduction to MPAS-Ocean see, e.g., \cite{mpas-1,Petersen_ea15om,mpas-3}.